Concessionary fares on the British railway network: Highland Railcard

 The current form of the Railcard dates from 3 January 1999, when a previous version covering a more restricted geographical area was merged with the former West Highland Railcard, which was itself introduced in 1993.

 The "original" Highland Railcard scheme appears to date from 1988, as ticket stock (British Rail form number BR 4599/79) was being printed in that year, but only the details of its subsequent relaunches are known.
 The first change happened as from 1 October 1991, with a six-month Railcard being priced at £4.00 and giving a 34% discount on all ticket types for journeys between Inverness and Kyle of Lochalsh, Thurso and Wick.
 In September 1994, the Railcard was made available free, and a 34% discount was available on the standard Child fare for one accompanying child.
 From 3 January 1999, when the West Highland Railcard was integrated into it, the price became £5.00 and two accompanying children could travel for £2.00 each.
-The price subsequently rose to its current £7.50 level.
+The price subsequently rose to its current £15.00 level.
+The Child benefit was superseded by the "Kid for a Quid" tickets.

 The West Highland Railcard lasted just over five years, from 1 October 1993 until 3 January 1999, but the boundaries of its validity were extended, it changed from priced to free of charge, and the areas prospective holders had to live in to qualify were altered.
 For the first year, the Railcard cost £5.00 for 12 months, and could be used for all journeys between Mallaig and Helensburgh Upper, and for through tickets on to Glasgow Queen Street.
 All fares were discounted by 34% with the Railcard, and one accompanying child could travel for 34% off the Child fare.
 As with the Highland Railcard, a relaunch in September 1994 made the card free of charge; the route to Oban was included at the same time.
 The British Rail form number for the ticket stock was BR 4599/145.